eryxcoop/eryxcoop.github.io/_posts/2024-11-28-Pairings-intuition.md

 title:  "Pairings intuition"
 image: "assets/img/entries_covers/pairings_intuition.png"
 author: Sergio Chouhy
+introduction: "
-introduction: "There's a famous quote by John Von Neumann that says: 'In Mathematics you don't understand things.
+There's a famous quote by John Von Neumann that says: 'In Mathematics you don't understand things.
 You just get used to them'.
 And that's true more often than one would like to admit.
-It is not uncommon in pure math to find objects defined in intricate ways that are very useful because of their properties.<br></br> Even outside the fields of Mathematics, this is true.
+It is not uncommon in pure math to find objects defined in intricate ways that are very useful because of their properties.<br></br>
+Even outside the fields of Mathematics, this is true.
 Gravity, circuit analysis, etc. These are all things that are commonly understood through their properties rather than a deeply intuitive understanding of their underlying mechanisms.
 Sadly, pairings are no different in that sense.
 But that doesn't mean we can't try to improve our intuition."
 ---